Consensys/aztec-audit-report-2019-04/README.md

 |:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|
  | **Open**  | **0**  | **0**  | **0**  | **0**
  | **Closed**  | **2**  | **2**  | **1**  | **2**

+**Update:** This audit was done in April 2019 on commit [7a020f4](https://github.com/AztecProtocol/AZTEC/commit/7a020f4ced9680f6e4a452fe570671aac0802471).
+At the time of the audit the Aztec project was under active development and since then the code base has changed significantly.
+The remediation phase was delayed due to the ongoing changes and discussions regarding the relevance and importance of the reported issues.

 ---